-Button Detail Description Color The color (button color or stripe at the base of the button) corresponds to the template to be taken.
-For example, in the large screenshot above: · s. rd +), has a yellow stripe, Luminosity A dimmed button is non-operational.
+Button Detail Description Color The color (button color or stripe at the the template to be taken.
+For example, in the large screenshot a · - s. rd +), has a yellow stripe, Luminosity A dimmed button is non-operational.
 This button status means that Viz Mosart is awaiting NRCS content (not yet received).
-For example, in the large screenshot above, LIVE (button F5) is dimmed (compare with the active LIVE 1 , 2 and 3).
+For example, in the large screenshot above, LIVE (button F5 ) is dimmed (compare with the active LIVE 1 , 2 and 3 ).
 Status Color-coding also indicates status: Red border: Template is on-air.
-Red border, label highlighted: Button is selected, template is on-air.
-Blue border, label highlighted: The button is selected.
-CAM 1 F1 F2 F3 CAM 4 F4 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 3 4 CAM 1 CAM 2 CAM 3 CAM 4 F1 F2 F3 F4 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 1 2 3 4 In the illustration above: In the illustration above: CAM 2 is on-air CAM 3 is selected (button F3 highlighted).
+Red border, label highlighted: Butt Blue border, label highlighted: The CAM 1 F1 F2 F2 F3 CAM 4 F3 F4 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 3 4 CAM 1 F1 F2 F3 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Set Retake Point 3 4 In the illustration above: In the illustration above: CAM 2 is on-air CAM 3 is selected (button F3 highlighted).
 CAM 2 is both on-air and selected.

-Button Detail Description Corner Icons Lower left Public icon: The button operation is bound to NRCS content.
-Lower left Public icon: The button has been manually updated and is shared with all Mosart UIs on the same server.
+Button Detail Description Corner Icons Lower left Public icon: The button has been manually updated and is shared with all Mosart UIs on the same server.
 To activate this option (affects all manually updated shortcut buttons), see setting Use Public Buttons, in section Keyboard, under General Settings > User Interface .
 Audio icon: The audio symbol in the upper left corner of a button indicates that this an Audio template.
 Accessory icon: The 'plus' symbol in the upper left corner of a button indicates that this an Accessory template.